Updated: Oct 4

 It is worth mentioning that unlike the overpriced DLCs plaguing the AAA games scene, most mods are free.

-As with mods, emulation is free, therefore via emulation, you can access a library of hundreds, and quite possibly thousands, of free games.
+Emulated games are often superior to the original versions running on their native hardware.
+As with mods, emulation is free.
+Therefore, via emulation, you can access a library of hundreds, and quite possibly thousands, of free games.

 Top 10 Emulators of 2017 - Part 1